Providence St. Vincent Medical Center

-Providence St. Vincent Medical Center, is a non-profit, acute care teaching hospital in an unincorporated section of Washington County, Oregon, in the West Haven-Sylvan area north of Beaverton, Oregon and west of Portland, Oregon, United States – and within the Portland metropolitan area.
+Providence St. Vincent Medical Center is a not for profit, acute care teaching hospital in an unincorporated section of Washington County, Oregon, in the West Haven-Sylvan area north of Beaverton, Oregon and west of Portland, Oregon, United States – and within the Portland metropolitan area.
 The hospital was founded in 1875 by the Sisters of Providence, a Roman Catholic sisterhood from Montreal, Quebec, Canada.
 It is Providence Health & Services’s largest Oregon hospital.

 History

 Dedicated on July 19, 1875, St. Vincent Hospital was the state's first permanent hospital, founded in the Northwest district of Portland, Oregon, by the Sisters of Providence, a Roman Catholic sisterhood from Montreal, Quebec, Canada.

 In January 1971, the original campus in northwest Portland was closed and the current facility opened in Washington County.
 On January 31, 1971, the hospital used in-part large military buses capable of carrying 18 stretchers at a time to transport patients to the new hospital building.
 The facility at that time had a single, 13-story tower that consisted of seven floors of patient rooms.
 The new building had 400 hospital beds, while the old hospital had 420 beds.